dykuang/Unsupervised-brain-leision-segmentation/README.md

 ## Some visualization
 The following figures shows the prediction on 3 test slices.
 Top: Slices in Flair format.
 Bottom: Predicted segmentation masks.
+There are 3 nature components per image: the background, the normal brain tissues and the lesion part.
 <img src = 'segU.png' height="480" width="720">